-here is no question that Kybella will melt away a double chin but, as a middle-aged lady who got the treatment I have to concede that it may not be the right choice for everyone.
+There’s no question that Kybella will melt away a double chin.
+But, as a middle-aged lady who got the treatment some chin fat melting may not be exactly what you need.

 For those of you are like what the hell is Kybella, I’ll be concise.